stnolting/neorv32/README.md

 ### NEORV32 Processor - Exemplary FPGA Setups

 Exemplary processor implementation results for different FPGA platforms.
-The processor setup uses *the default peripheral configuration* (like no _CFU_ and no _TRNG_), no external memory interface and only internal instruction and data memories.
+The processor setup uses *the default peripheral configuration* (like no _CFUs_ and no _TRNG_), no external memory interface and only internal instruction and data memories.
 IMEM uses 16kB and DMEM uses 8kB memory space.
 The setup's top entity connects most of the processor's [top entity](https://github.com/stnolting/neorv32/blob/master/rtl/core/neorv32_top.vhd) signals to FPGA pins - except for the Wishbone bus and the interrupt signals.